 - Future-oriented with drive for innovation, is relevant (also) for customers and employees, to find themselves being serviced with / being part of a dynamic and further evolving product offering, where going concern is not at stake.

-No guarantees givenNone of these elements can be guaranteed, but will be result of the vision and persuasive power of the turnaround executive.
-Specifically in harsh turnaround situations, personal credibility is an important lever, to foster trust, but also put at stake.
-The fear from financial losses of the stakeholders in case of a bankruptcy can support the trust building process:
+No guarantees are givenNone of these elements can be guaranteed but will be the result of the vision and persuasive power of the turnaround executive.
+Specifically, in harsh turnaround situations, personal credibility is an important lever, to foster trust, but also put at stake.
+The fear from financial losses of the stakeholders in case of bankruptcy can support the trust-building process:

 - Often, the divestment from a distress company comes with heavy losses for the investors.
 To avoid sunk costs, investors are likely to stay on-board.

 - The evaluation of alternative suppliers is imperative for customers, in order to perform risk mitigation.
-Long-term contracts, a strong value proposition, a very close communication, individual services and developments etc. are elements, which help to manifest customer relationships.
+Long-term contracts, a strong value proposition, very close communication, individual services, and developments, etc. are elements, which help to manifest customer relationships.
 Decreasing the price is also a way to increase the value proposition of a service or product.
 Decreasing margins in a turnaround situation is a specifically unpopular decision, whereas retaining customers at the same time is core.

 2.)
 1 -2 quarters – kick-off, of the turnaround plan

 “No plan survives first market contact!”No experienced turnaround executive will start a new engagement, without actually having already his turnaround plan at hand, before he enters her new office for the first time.
-Very often, the board and / or investors prior to the nomination of the turnaround CEO approve this “master plan”.
+Very often, the board and/or investors prior to the nomination of the turnaround CEO approve this “master plan”.
 Remunerations may be tied to the plan and the achievement of the respective milestones.
-Yet, all stakeholders are to understand, reality may differ from the plan, volatility may shape the numbers, whereas the plan refers to smooth and stabile trends.
-The turnaround process will test the skills of the management at multiple occasions.
+Yet, all stakeholders are to understand, reality may differ from the plan, volatility may shape the numbers, whereas the plan refers to smooth and stable trends.
+The turnaround process will test the skills of the management on multiple occasions.
 Pivoting on the implementation of the strategy might be a good, if not the only way, to adjust the turnaround plan to the ever-changing economic and market environment.

 “Walk as you talk.”The combined efforts and contributions of all stakeholders lead to the success of the turnaround.
 Hence, it is critical; the turnaround plan is in-line with explicit and implicit agreements, of the “building trust” phases.
 Without hard evidence of the achievements, transparency in the good, the bad and the ugly is important, to maintain the trust to the turnaround plan aka the management.
 Keeping a short distance and rather “over-communicating” to stakeholders is important during the initial phases of the turnaround.

 3.)
-2 – 3 quarters – getting tractionReinsuring stakeholders, the turnaround being on track is core to justify their prior investments, as well upholding their continuous support for the firm.
-Within two to three quarters, behaviour and operating change should be evident to employees, customers and shareholders, fostering morale and confidence.
-Relevant approvement of the turnaround strategy can come from the investor’s market as well as from the client side.
-With regard to investors, approvement has to be independent of follow-up financing, with considerations to asset protections.
+2 – 3 quarters – getting tractionReinsuring stakeholders, the turnaround being on track is core to justify their prior investments, as well as upholding their continuous support for the firm.
+Within two to three quarters, behavior and operating change should be evident to employees, customers, and shareholders, fostering morale, and confidence.
+Relevant approval of the turnaround strategy can come from the investor’s market as well as from the client-side.
+With regard to investors, approval has to be independent of follow-up financing, with considerations to asset protection.
 Hence, typically new investors without investment legacy can approve a turnaround strategy.
-Depending on sales cycles, customers are the second (and in reality most common) source of approvement.
+Depending on sales cycles, customers are the second (and in reality most common) source of approval.
 While eyes are on cash, revenue can be recognized before accounts receivable (AR) reflect the course of the business.
-Under IFRS, only delivered and invoiced services can be recognised as source of revenue.
+Under IFRS, only delivered and invoiced services can be recognized as a source of revenue.
 Additional KPIs can help, to create trust for stakeholders at an earlier state: